stevana/hot-swapping-state-machines2/README.md

 double the throughput, without breaking determinism (as opposed to when worker pools are used).

-Let me just leave you with one final image: I like to think of state machines on top of pipelines as a limited form of actors or Erlang processes (or `gen_server`s more precisely) that cannot send messages to which other process they like (graph-like structure), but rather only downstream (DAG-like structure).
+Let me just leave you with one final image.
+I like to think of state machines on top of pipelines as a limited form of actors or Erlang processes (`gen_server`s more precisely) that cannot send messages to which other process they like (graph-like structure), but rather only downstream (DAG-like structure)[^3].

-This restriction makes it easier to make everything deterministic, which in turn makes it easier to (simulation) test.

-It should also make it possible for the implementation to be more efficient.
-For example, if we want to have a pipeline that takes the output of one state machine and broadcasts it to two other state machines (on the same computer) then in Erlang the output would be copied to the two machines downstream, whereas with pipelines we can do it without copying.

 ## Implementation

-* I hope that the abstract theory helps explain where my ideas are coming from, now let's make things concrete with some code
+I hope that I've managed to convey what I'd like to do, why and where my inspiration is coming from.

+Next I'd like to make things more concrete with some code.
+But first I'd like to apologise for my choice of using Haskell.
+I know it's a language that not that many people are comfortable with, but its advanced type system (GADTs in particular) helps me express things more cleanly.
+If anything isn't clear, feel free to ask, I'm happy to try to explain things in simpler terms.
+Also if anyone knows how to express this without GADTs, while retaining type safety, then please let me know.
+The code doesn't add anything new to our previous discussion, merely validates that at least some of it can be implemented, so even if you can't follow everything you won't be missing out on anything important.

+A few notes on the implementation:
-* Linear pipelines, to keep things simple

-* Each stage of the pipeline runs in parallel with all other stages, thus giving us pipelining parallelism a la assembly lines
+* To keep things simple we'll only implement linear pipelines.
+Each stage of the pipeline runs in parallel with all other stages, thus giving us pipelining parallelism à la assembly lines;

-* The transformation at each stage is done via a state machine (transducer)
+* The transformation at each stage is done via a state machine.
+The syntax of state machines needs to be easily serialisable, so that we can send upgrades over the wire;

-* Both pipelines and state machines can be seralised and sent over the wire, this enables remote deployments and upgrades

-* The remote end will need to deserialise and typecheck the receiving code in order to assure that it's compatible with the already deployed code
+* The remote end will need to deserialise and typecheck the receiving code in order to assure that it's compatible with the already deployed code.

-* Haskell, advanced type system (GADTs) help me think and express things more cleanly, if anything isn't clear let me know, I'm happy to try to explain things in simpler terms
+In the rest of this section we'll try to fleshing out details of the above.

 ### State machines